 Enter The World of Online Audiology

-audiology practice should be performed.
-Leaving the technology take care of the same repeating
+the way audiology practice is performed.
+That is, leaving the technology take care of the same

-process and have our users focus on what really matters; Patient care.
+repetitive process in order for our users to focus on what really matters; patient care.

-Since 2014, I've been working as a lead UI/UX designer helping with the product .
+Since 2014, I've been working with a team in Israel as the lead UI/UX designer.

-I'm responsible for validating product ideas through iterations of
+I'm responsible for validating product features and defining specs for

 Here are some of the challenges I faced:

 We developed a diagnostic controller that any level of user can operate with ease.